Skip site navigation

 1. The Dean or Major Unit Head must consider the overload request in accordance with its mission, the Strategic Plan, and the need to balance each employee's workload.

-2. The employee must be working 100% time with the exception of Graduate Assistants.
+2. The employee must be working 100% time.

 3. The project is for credit instruction, non-credit instruction or administrative activities that are not part of regular duties.